Deathtales/Rune/README.md

 # WARNING

 Rune is still under heavy development.
-So far, it is in its 0.0.1 version (see Roadmap).
-It means you **cannot save or load your project yet** Version 0.0.2 will  be available soon.
+So far, it is in its 0.0.2 version (see Roadmap).
+It means you **cannot export your project yet**, although you can save and open saved versions.
+Version 0.0.3 will  be available soon with text (markdown) and html export.
-For developpers: **This code is not documented yet**.
-You might want to wait a bit for version 0.1 before trying to read it.

 Though feel free to submit a bug, or a patch anytime you wish.